TritonDataCenter/smartos-docs/docs/mailing-lists-and-irc.md

 and (perhaps) get quick answers to questions when you're in the middle of something and need advice.

-We can be found in the following channels on freenode.net:
+We can be found in the following channels on `irc.libera.chat`:

 - `#smartos`: The Official SmartOS/Triton Channel
   ([Channel Logs](http://echelog.com/logs/browse/smartos))